PulpSpy/Confluence/2024/Satoshi.md

 *Means* captures the ability to design and deploy Bitcoin, which requires technical skills like C++ app development, knowledge of cryptography, and the ability to use anonymity technology.
 As these skills are taken as evidence ("basic expertise" in the Table above), we will discuss these specifically later in the article.

 *Opportunity* creates limits on the *time* and *place* of candidates.
 For Bitcoin, time is an important consideration, while location is largely open as Satoshi interacted solely online with efforts at making tracing infeasible.
 The circumstantial evidence (in the Table above) does include some location-based facts which we will examine later.
 Time and place can also eliminate candidates (i.e., provide an alibi).
-For example, the McGrath-Goodman investigation ruled out Nick Szabo for having an incompatible timeline before centring on Dorian Nakamoto [MG20].
-Another candidate, Hal Finny, ran in an organized marathon with registration and finish-line photographs at the same time Satoshi Nakamoto was sending emails [Lop23].
+For example, the McGrath Goodman investigation ruled out Nick Szabo for having an incompatible timeline before centring on Dorian Nakamoto [MG20].
+Another candidate, Hal Finny, ran in an organized marathon with registration and finish-line photographs at the same time Satoshi Nakamoto was sending emails [Lop23]

 ### Profiling

-On a recent podcast, L. McGrath Goodman defends the methodology used by her and Newsweek in identifying Dorian Nakamoto [MG20].
+On a recent podcast, L. McGrath Goodman defends the methodology used by her and Newsweek in identifying Dorian Nakamoto [MG20] (praised by other journalists as "thorough and convincing" [Hil14]).
 The main basis she relied on is "profiling" which, like the MMO framework, was developed by law enforcement (pioneered by FBI agent John E. Douglas and popularized by TV shows Mindhunters and Criminal Minds).
 Investigators develop a psychological profile of the candidate that fits the evidence.
 For McGrath Goodman, this meant interviewing major Bitcoin developers (she notes it was early enough in Bitcoin history that they were easy to contact and willing to talk) and deducing Satoshi was someone secretive, reclusive, able to maintain confidentiality, and intelligent.
 When she found Dorian Nakamoto, she felt he matched the profile (his work was classified and his family stated he was secretive about his work).
 Ducrée [Duc22] also builds a psychological profile of Satoshi, which overlaps with McGrath Goodman, rooted in ingenuity, persistence, motivated by ideals, and confidentiality [MG20].
 Even if a profile is right, it is of limited use if it is not specific.
 Dorian Nakamoto is not the only person in the world to fit the profile.
 In both cases, these profiles are taken in combination with other forms of evidence (tables above).

 In the case of a candidate that claims to be Satoshi, profiling can be used in two ways.
 As above, the Satoshi profile can be used to vet the candidate.
 However, since most people who are not Satoshi do not claim to be Satoshi (even if they happen match the profile or the evidence), candidates should also be vetted against a profile of anti-social behaviour and deception.
 E.G. Sirer writes in a blog post, "There’s a big difference between a case that has weak evidence and a case where the evidence contains forged elements.
 The latter requires a full explanation of the forger, their relationship to the story, and should put the entire story at risk.
 You can’t just look past that inexplicable problem and focus on the rest.
 The story changes the moment a piece of the evidence is forged.
 [Sir15]"

-### Bayes Theorem
+### Bayes theorem

 The most precise tool for evaluating evidence is Bayes theorem, however its usefulness is limited by its requirement for having probabilities for many of the things around us.
 Bayesian inference (which is basically the application of Bayes theorem over and over with a sequence of evidence) lets us reason about how the probability that a candidate is Satoshi, Pr["Alice is Satoshi"], changes as new evidence is evaluated.
 Consider a *worked example*: we know an IP address that seems to be Satoshi's from Los Angeles.
 Assume Alice was living in Sherman Oaks on 10 Jan 2009.
 Does this fact increase or decrease the probability that Alice is Satoshi Nakamoto?
 And by how much?
 What if, additionally, Alice is a cryptographer?